What Does a Green Arrow Signal Mean?

 C. Allows you to make a protected turn

-Which is a correct definition?
+Which is the correct definition?

 A. Right-of-way at All Times?